MoonRIN/unomp/README.md

 [![Build Status](https://travis-ci.org/UNOMP/unified-node-open-mining-portal.png?branch=master)](https://travis-ci.org/UNOMP/unified-node-open-mining-portal)

-#### Unified NOMP
+#### Unified NOMP YENTEN Currency Integration Branch

 This repo will serve as an open source multipool.
 Multipool capabilities are in alpha testing in this version.
 This will give the ability to utilize NOMP with merged capabilities but NO merged coin payouts. *ONLY* the main chain coins will payout and calculate correctly at the moment.

 Join our Slack [here](http://slack.unomp.org)!

 This portal is an extremely efficient, highly scalable, all-in-one, easy to setup cryptocurrency mining pool written in Node.js.
 It contains a merged stratum pool server; reward/payment/share processor for multipooling; and an (*in progress*) responsive user-friendly front-end website featuring mining instructions, in-depth live statistics, and an admin center.

 #### Production Usage Notice - Do it with caution!
 This is beta software.
 All of the following are things that can change and break an existing setup: functionality of any feature, structure of configuration files and structure of redis data.
 If you use this software in production then *DO NOT* pull new code straight into production usage because it can and ~~often~~ will break your setup and require you to tweak things like config files or redis data, among other things.

 #### Table of Contents